stefan-zobel/fixed-size-matrix-rs/README.md

 Basic arithmetic for compile-time-sized matrices either allocated on the stack (`SMatrix`) or on the heap (`HMatrix`) using const generics.
 Both matrix types are fully interoperable with each other.
+The elements of `SMatrix` can be other `SMatrices`.